Massage Therapy, Certificate of Technology

 Looking for a profession that’s literally hands-on?
 Are you passionate about helping people overcome injury, relieve stress, and generally live healthier lives?
 If so, San Jacinto College can prepare you for a career as a massage therapist in as few as two semesters.
 You will be introduced to a variety of massage modalities and discover what type of professional practice is right for you!

-- Is a state approved program that provides foundational training in the art and science of therapeutic massage.
-Our 23-credit (592 contact-hour) program meets and exceeds the minimum educational requirements necessary for licensure in the state of Texas;
+- Is a state-approved program that provides foundational training in the art and science of therapeutic massage.
+The 24-credit (640 contact-hour) program meets and exceeds the minimum educational requirements necessary for licensure in the state of Texas;

 - Places emphasis on a variety of massage therapy techniques, anatomy and physiology, kinesiology, pathology, healthy lifestyles, hygiene and sanitation, successful business practices, professional ethics, hydrotherapy, and spa modalities.
 Students also complete a hands-on clinical internship prior to graduating as required by the state of Texas.